 Online Programs and Classes

 SCC offers several online associate degree programs.
-Through careful selection of courses with your advisor and/or the University Studies Coordinator, these degrees can be completed as Distance Learning Online Degrees.
+Through careful selection of courses with your advisor and/or the coordinator of that particular program, these degrees can be completed as Distance Learning Online Degrees.
 Online programs are designed to provide a student with the flexibility needed to balance their education with a busy work and home schedule.

 - Management & Business Technologies